ablestack/reactive-domain-objects/TECHNICAL.md

 For clarity, this is a brief reference for some terminology that is used throughout the documentation and the source code.
 Please feel free to update if you see any terms being used incorrectly:

-- Element: an item of a collection
-- Node: An Property of an Object, or an Element of a collection
+- **Node**: An Property of an Object, or an Element of a collection.
+Has:
+  - _Value_: The contained value
+  - _Key_: A unique identifier for the node within the parent Node.
+Is Either the Fieldname (for object Nodes), or the collection key (for collection Nodes).
+Note, that for non-keyed collections, such as Arrays and Sets, the collection key is still relevant.
+However, it does not exist on the collection itself, but is still a unique identifier for the item, which can be used to locate it
+  - _Parent_: unless the Toot node, in which case this is null
-- Field: A Property of an Object Node
+- **Internal Node**: A Node with child nodes
+- **Leaf Node**: A Node without any child nodes, such as one with a Primitive value
-- Source: JSON source data, and the 'source of truth'
+- **Source**: JSON source data, and the 'source of truth'
-- RDO: Reactive Domain Object.
+- **RDO**: Reactive Domain Object.
 See definition in [README](https://github.com/ablestack/reactive-domain-objects/blob/master/README.md)
-- Target: Usually synonymous with Domain, but used in the context of collection manipulation (abstracted)
+- **Target**: Usually synonymous with RDO, but used in the context of collection manipulation (so no specific to RDOs)
+- **Element**: a member of a collection
+- **Field**: A Property of an Object Node
+- **Item**: A child member of an Object or a collection.
+So, essentially, a Element or a Field.
+- **Operations** There is surprising importance in the nuance of each operation:
+  - _Set_: essentially an _upsert_ operation.
+Only valid on collection Node types
+  - _Update_: trus to update value on Node for given key.
+If key does not exist, no change occurs.
+If value is identical, no change is made.
+Returns true if change occurs, els false.
+  - _Insert_: adds value to Node with given key.
+Only valid on collection Node types.
+Does not check for duplicates.
+May end up with unexpected behavior or errors if item already exists
+  - _Get_: gets value from Node for given key.
+May return undefined if key not present on Node
+  - _Delete_: trys to remove given key from Node.
+If not present, no change is made.
+Returns true if deletion occurs, otherwise false.